HL7/davinci-vbpr/input/pagecontent/guidance.md

 Note: this is a draft for discussion purpose and is under developement

-{% include img-portrait.html img="vbpr-measurereport-measure-contract.png" caption = "Figure 2-2 Relationship of VBPR MeasureReport - Measure - Contract overview" %}
+{% include img-portrait.html img="vbpr-measurereport-measure.png" caption = "Figure 2-2 Relationship of VBPR MeasureReport - Measure overview" %}

 ### Must Support
 Certain elements in the profiles defined in this IG are marked as Must Support.
 This flag is used to indicate that the element plays a critical role in defining and sharing value-based performance reports, and implementations SHALL understand and process the element.